Code-Institute-Submissions/milestone-project-96/README.md

 **Content**
 The content for this website is fictional and written by myself.
 The images are almost all my own, except for one which was taken from Unsplash and is referenced below.

+Thank you to my mentor Seun Owonikoko for suggesting that I look at the following README.md https://github.com/mkthewlis/Milestone-Project-2/blob/master/README.md for inspiration, and I also found the Code Institute Slack Community's Peer Code Review channel really useful to look through when considering the content for this project.

 **Media**
 The images for this website were taken by myself, except for the following image:

 * The header image on the Gallery page, which was taken by user Elena Putina on Unsplash and can be viewed on the following link: [Unsplash](https://unsplash.com/photos/2JOxWQoxGtU)

 **Acknowledgements:**
 Thanks to my mentor Seun Owonikoko for her suggestions and time.
 Thanks also to my family for taking the time to look over the website and their feedback.
 Thanks to the Code Institute Slack Community.